francescooliva/CarND-MPC-Project/README.md

 Have a large N would be nice but is computationally critical for the the system because the solver will take more time to compute the solution, experimentally a good choice for N is 10, with N = 20 the cost taking longer to compute and at there is a high probability that the car at some point will come out of the track.
 Same computional problem with dt, but this time if it is too small, good choice for dt is 0.1

 ## Polynomial Fitting and MPC Preprocessing
-we have a line to follow  and a speed to optimize calculation a cost function to follow the line we use a polyom made up of points, six waypoints to fit with a 3rd order polynom
+The reference trajectory is passed to the control block as a 3rd order polynomial.
+In the project code polynomial is fitted with waypoints (x, y) in C++ using Eigen.
+Have been implemented to functions:
+* *polyfit* (line 38 in file main.cpp) to fit a 3rd order polynomial to the given x and y coordinates representing waypoints.
+* *polyeval* (line 49) to evaluate y values of given x coordinates.

 ## Model Predictive Control with Latency
-To simulate the 100 ms delay you can set in the main the same state transition function used in file mpc.cpp
+To simulate the 100 ms delay you can set in the main the same state transition function used in file mpc.cpp.
+In main.cpp I defined a function *globalKinematicLatency* at line 75 and called every time at line 173 as first state implementation.
+Using dt = 0.1 it's like forwarding the state in time by 100 ms

 ## Final video
 Video of the MPC solution tested on the simulator